Yoseth24/Archivos-Markdown/Helps.md

 2. Math problems **must** use proper LaTeX formatting for all mathematical expressions.
 3. Prompts **must** be original.
 4. Math problems must be solvable
-    a.
-Avoid problems that don't contain the information necessary to solve them
+    - Avoid problems that don't contain the information necessary to solve them
-    b.
-Avoid problems with impossible scenarios, for example:
+    - Avoid problems with impossible scenarios, for example:
-        i.
-Dividing by zero
+        - Dividing by zero
-        ii.
-Asking for the square root of a negative number if the domain is real numbers
+        - Asking for the square root of a negative number if the domain is real numbers
-    c.
-Avoid problems containing terms, concepts, theorems, or lemmas that do not adhere to mathematical rules
+    - Avoid problems containing terms, concepts, theorems, or lemmas that do not adhere to mathematical rules
 5. Math problems **must** have **only one correct solution**
     + Avoid problems that have many potential answers
     - ⭐️Answers must be either a number or a mathematical expression